 ministries OF RESTOREOKC

-we are a faith-based community development ministry operating in east Oklahoma city. ministries are created under the umbrella of restoreokc as we listen to the needs of the community and dream together about how we might engage and respond together. just as there are many facets of the cycle of poverty, restoreokc has many ministry arms. we want them to overlap. we believe that the Church has the resources, creativity and calling to engage. we believe that this work forges us into the multi-ethnic family that we were created to be.
-We believe that when we leverage the resources we have been gifted, we can see the cycle of poverty and oppression broken and see flourishing abound in our communities. join us!
+we believe that the Church & business community has all the needed resources, plus the creativity and calling to engage. we believe that this work forges us into the multi-ethnic, reconciled family that we were created to be.
+We believe that when we leverage the resources we have been gifted, we can see sustainable & flourishing communities.

 Building hope-filled pathways out of poverty through job training

 Two Roosters is an arm of RestoreOKC that walks alongside low-income single-parent families, helping them break harmful cycles through employment.
 It begins with a 20-week intensive job & life skills training, WorkLife, from the Chalmers Center for Economic Development.
 With supportive transitional housing, ally support teams, family advocacy, and youth employment & higher-education opportunities for their children we hope to see our sisters create a new cycle of hope for themselves and the next generation.

 Life goals and historic roadblocks are evaluated with “allies” that help employees figure out next steps & how to pursue their long-term dreams with the support of community.

 High-interest debt is consolidated and paid via a 1% interest loan provided in partnership with Catholic Charities so that women "graduate," debt-free.